gubuntu/docker-geoserver/README.md

 ```

 You can also use the following environment variables to pass a
-user name and password.
-To postgis:
+user name and password to postgis:

 * -e USERNAME=<PGUSER>
 * -e PASS=<PGPASSWORD>